 A Hertz representative threatened to charge a customer $10K for driving an excessive number of miles, even though the rental included unlimited miles.
 It’s absurd to claim that there’s some arbitrary limit on miles, when the company markets unlimited miles on rentals.
 It would be easy to create some reasonable limit, or put something in the terms limiting the number of miles, but that’s not the case.

-That being said, I am puzzled as to how someone managed to drive 25K miles in 30 days.
-If he used the car for purposes other than what they were intended then there’s nothing wrong with trying to hold him accountable.
-However, that’s not what he’s being accused of.
+All that being said, I am puzzled as to how someone managed to drive 25K miles in 30 days.
+If he used the car for purposes other than what they were intended, then there’s nothing wrong with trying to hold him accountable.
+However, that’s not what he was accused of.

 What do you make of this Hertz unlimited miles rental situation?